jfinkels/flask-restless/docs/customizing.rst

      ]
    }

-For more information on using pagination, see :ref:`pagination`.
+For more information on using pagination in the client, see :ref:`clientpagination`.

 Updating POST parameters before committing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~